 The Group's activities expose it to a variety of financial risks: market risk (including currency risk, interest rate risk and price risk), credit risk and liquidity risk.
-The Group's overall risk management program focuses on how to manage liquidity risk which is essentially managed through capital increases, if necessary, monitoring of costs and manging cash flows of the Group.
+The Group's overall risk management program focuses on how to manage liquidity risk which is essentially managed through capital increases, if necessary, and maintaining credit lines of the Group.
 The Group uses different methods to measure different types of risks to which it is exposed.
 These methods include sensitivity analysis for interest rate risk and ageing analysis for credit risk.

 Risk management is carried out by the head office finance department under direction from the Board of Directors.
-The finance department identifies, evaluates and manages financial risks in close co-operation with the Group's subsidiaries.
+The finance department identifies, evaluates and manages financial risks in close cooperation with the Group's operating units and subsidiaries.
 In order to avoid further leverage, the Group is operating to a strict budget and the cash flow is monitored on a regular basis.